mkcoder/large-bookstore-app/pattern-components/README.md

-- anything outside of the usual patterns should go in a folder designated for that pattern for example:
+- anything outside of the usual patterns should go in a folder designated for that pattern for example
     # Examples:
     - singleton
         - SingleBookRetrievalSingle project
     - visitor
         - BookVisitor
-    adapter
+    - adapter
         - LibraryToDigitalAdapter
     etc ..